Merrily We Roll Along (film): Production

 On August 29, 2019, Blumhouse Productions acquired the rights to make a Merrily We Roll Along film, with Richard Linklater directing the film and producing along with Ginger Sledge, Jason Blum, and Jonathan Marc Sherman.
 Production on the film was announced to commence every few years to reflect the characters age over 20 years, similar to how Boyhood (also written and directed by Linklater) was shot over 12 years.
 The film is based on the latest version of Furth's book, which was adapted by Linklater and Sherman into the film's screenplay.

 Blake Jenner, who collaborated with Linklater in Everybody Wants Some!!, was initially cast alongside Feldstein and Platt, but exited the film in late 2019 (after having filmed the "Our Time" sequence) following allegations of domestic abuse made by his ex-wife Melissa Benoist.
 Actor Paul Mescal took over the role of Franklin Shepard, and footage was reshot between late 2021 and early 2022.
 Principal photography and the casting of supporting roles were suspended between August and November 2023, due to the WGA and SAG-AFTRA strikes.
 Mallory Bechtel was cast as Beth in February 2024.
 Isabela Merced also auditioned for the role.
-By November 2024, two sequences had been shot.
 In February 2025, Hannah Cruz joined the cast as Gussie Carnegie.
-In July, Lin-Manuel Miranda joined the cast.
-In October, Jason Blum revealed Universal Pictures' involvement, stating that production will go on until around 2040.
+In October, Jason Blum revealed Universal Pictures' involvement, stating that production would go on until around 2040 and Linklater said that three sequences had been shot.
+In March 2026, Linklater updated: "Story-wise, I'm about a third of the way through, time-wise I'm a quarter of the way through."